WyattAlexander-001/ChildCostCalculator/README.md

 # ChildCostCalculator
- An app to tell the user if they cna afford a child based on their NET annual income
+ An app to tell the user if they can afford a child based on their NET annual income